MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 The Pediatric Intensive Care Unit (PICU) at the University of Chicago Medicine Comer Children's Hospital is a national leader in pediatric critical care.
 Our critical care specialists continue to advance training and develop new clinical treatments in our in situ simulation center and commitment to research.

-The PICU is home to an in situ simulation center — one of only a few such simulation centers in the country.
-Guided by critical care faculty experienced in simulation techniques and Stephen Small, MD, director of simulation services for UChicago Medicine, physicians, nurses, fellows, medical students and ancillary staff use high-fidelity mannequins to create realistic clinical scenarios.
-Integrating the simulation center into the facility where we treat patients allows us to learn and perfect new clinical care procedures, build strong team-based interactions around bedside critical care and spark research.
+The PICU is home to an in-situ simulation center — one of only a few such simulation centers in the country.
+The center is directed by critical care faculty with expertise in simulation-based medical education, team training and research, Priti Jani, MD, MPH, and Diana Mitchell, MD, as well as Stephen Small, MD, director of simulation services for UChicago Medicine.
+Physicians, medical students, nurses, pharmacists, respiratory therapists and ancillary staff participate in simulations using high-fidelity mannequins to create realistic clinical scenarios.
+Integrating the simulation center into the facility where we treat patients allows us to learn and perfect new clinical care procedures, strengthen our team-based performance around bedside critical care and spark research towards optimizing provider education and quality of care for our patients.

 Researchers at Comer Children's are actively involved in laboratory and clinical studies designed to improve the care of critically ill children.
 Our team is developing more effective treatment protocols to help our patients recover faster, with less pain and fewer complications.